ApolloSRMApolloSRM

 Apollo Intelligence· June 3, 2025

-**Short answer:** withdrawals are rarely sudden — they're the end of a slow drift you can detect early from attendance, grades, balance, and engagement.
+Withdrawals are rarely sudden.
+They are the end of a slow drift you can detect early from attendance, grades, balance, and engagement.
 See it in week two and you can still correct course.

 What does student “drift” look like?